Psychonoclast/PocketPals/README.md

 			-Tackle: 2d4 natural cudgel using body
-			-Quick Attack: same as tackle, but also increases maximum charge by 3 -Flame Charge: as Quick Attack, but deals additional fire damage and deals fire damage on Charge -Vine Whip: 2d4 natural cudgel using "bines" (arms) -Needle Arm: 2d4 natural cudgel using arms
+			-Quick Attack: same as tackle, but also increases maximum charge by 3 -Flame Charge: as Quick Attack, but deals additional fire damage and deals fire damage on Charge -Ice Shard: same as Flame Charge, but deals cold instead -Vine Whip: 2d4 natural cudgel using "bines" (arms) -Needle Arm: 2d4 natural cudgel using arms
 			-Bite: 2d4 + 1d4 Umbral natural short blade using face